 Will this decrease individual accountability?

 It seems counterintuitive that reducing blame would reduce errors, but blame and accountability are not necessarily connected.
 Adopting a fair and just culture does not mean throwing out an organization’s disciplinary system.
 Instead, it means changing that system to focus on future error prevention rather than individual punishment.
-In a fair and just culture, an individual is accountable to the system, and the greatest error is to not report a mistake, and thereby, prevent the system and others from learning.

 Does this approach work?